ARM vs. fixed rate mortgages: What’s the difference?

 Are you planning on keeping your home for ten years or more and need the predictability of a fixed payment?
 Fixed-rate mortgages are particularly popular with first-time homebuyers with adequate credit and anyone who finds it easier to budget and plan around constant rates and payments.
 Also, a wide range of conventional and government (FHA, VA and USDA) loan options are available.

-Now that you’ve compared ARM and fixed-rate mortgages check out our step-by-step guide to start the process of buying a home and securing a loan.
+Now that you’ve compared ARM vs. fixed-rate mortgages check out our step-by-step guide to start the process of buying a home and securing a loan.

 1What is the difference between a fixed-rate and adjustable-rate mortgage (ARM) loan? — Consumer Financial Protection Bureau

 2Fixed Rate Mortgage With Its Pros, Cons and Types — the balance